-The Brisbane International and ATP Cup won’t be held in Queensland this summer due to the logistical challenges created by the COVID-19 pandemic, with the entire Australian Summer of Tennis to be played in Victoria in 2021.
+The Brisbane International and ATP Cup won’t be held in Queensland this summer due to the logistical challenges created by the COVID-19 pandemic.

 Despite extensive discussions with governments across Australia and multiple scenarios considered, the restrictions in every State and Territory make it impossible for the players to prepare properly and for a normal summer program to be held across the country.